waltervn/opl3_fpga-apps/README.md

   - Under [sblaster] set oplmode to 'opl3fpga'.

-  - Under [midi] set mididevice and midiconfig to point to the OPL3-FPGA midi device.
+  - Under [midi] set midiconfig to point to the OPL3-FPGA midi device.

+  - Also under [midi] set oplrate=49716.
+(Walter, this is the rate the OPL3-FPGA is running at, but does this do anything?)

     For Linux, try the following:
     Run 'aconnect -l' and look for "MIDI function".
 Use the client number you see there to set 'midiconfig'.
 E.g. if your client number is 28, set midiconfig to "28:0".